cogu/autosar/README.md

 **v0.5.5** SwcInternalBehavior - advanced

-* Data Type Mapping Sets
+* Data type mapping references
-* Exclusive Areas
+* Exclusive areas
-* Port-access
+* Port access
 * Port-API options

+**v0.5.6** Add some missing elements and functions that wasn't prioritized before.

-**v0.5.6** Fixes and refactoring
+**v0.5.7** Fixes and refactoring

-* Fix some early design mistakes
+* Fix some early design mistakes.
 * Harmonize some member names to better match "qualified name" from XSD (BREAKING CHANGE)
-  * For the most part this means that several class members will have its "_ref" suffix stripped from its name.
+  * For the most part this means that some class members will have its "_ref" suffix stripped from its name.

+**v0.5.8** More refactoring

 * Attempt to break apart large Python files into smaller ones.

-**v0.5.7** Add some missing elements and functions that wasn't prioritized before.

 **v0.6.0:** Stable version, publish to PyPI.